How to wean your Baby – Learn 4 Easy Ways

 How to wean your baby in 4 stages

-1. The first stage is called “transitional.”
+1. The first Stage is called “transitional.”
 This involves switching from breast milk to formula or cow’s milk.

 Tips on how to Wean your Baby off breastfeeding

 Babies who have developed an affinity for the breast.
 These babies may be more difficult to wean.
 They like the taste & smell of breast milk, and they like the warmth & comfort of mother’s breasts.
-To wean such a baby, you may need to leave the room and have someone else (husband, baby sitter, grandma) offer the bottle.
+To wean such a baby, you may need to leave the room and have someone else (husband, babysitter, grandma) offer the bottle.
 With you absent, he will not be reminded of your breasts, and being hungry, he may be enticed to drink from a bottle.
-If he will not drink from a bottle, try feeding him from a cup, a spoon, an eye dropper, or a syringe (with the needle removed).
+If he does not drink from a bottle, try feeding him from a cup, a spoon, an eye dropper, or a syringe (with the needle removed).

-- eliminate the noon-time feeding by giving him more table foods and a sippy-cup of formula (or breast milk).
+- Eliminate the noon-time feeding by giving him more table foods and a sippy cup of formula (or breast milk).

 How to wean your baby: slowly vs. quickly